MdSiamAnsary/Cyber-Security-Concepts/readme.md

 # Cyber Security Concepts

 ### In [this GitHub Repository](https://github.com/MdSiamAnsary/Cyber-Security-Concepts) different materials related to Cyber Security have been accumulated.
 Cyber Security is a matter of great importance.
-If anyone strongly believes that any material of the accumulated ones contains any false information/data, s/he is hughly encourgaed to contact with proper evidence and information.
+If anyone strongly believes that any material of the accumulated ones contains any false information/data, s/he is encourgaed to contact with proper evidence and information.

 ### [Topic Materials](https://github.com/MdSiamAnsary/Cyber-Security-Concepts/tree/main/Topic%20Materials)
 - Basic Terminologies [PDF]